 5 Steps to Goal Setting

 Goal setting is a process that gives you direction on how to achieve what you want in life.
 You can choose to go where the flow takes you or you can take the driver seat and take control of your life.
 The choice is yours.
 There is a part of our brain called the RAS (Reticular Activating System).
 It is a tiny part of the base of your brain and it is considered as the gatekeeper of information that flows through the brain.
 RAS filters incoming information, notices things that are new or different situations or things that affect your feelings and brings your attention to relevant information that is already in the background but was just not getting filtered by the RAS through the subconscious mind.
 You can program your RAS to achieve your goals.
 Just the act of writing your goals will turn your RAS switch on.
 It will alert you to focus on the relevant information and actions related to the goals you have written.
 Activating your RAS makes you see things or signs that are relevant to the goals you have set.
 When we see relevant visions that the RAS passes to our subconscious mind, it helps us take actions that will enable us to achieve your goals.
-Here are 5 simple actions steps that will help you set and manifest your goals.
+Here are 5 simple actions steps to goal setting that will help you manifest your goals.

 Before you start writing your goals, analyze your current situation.
 Describe the regrets that you have in your life, emotions, failures and what makes you happy.
 Take yourself out of that picture and imagine looking at two imaginary portraits – one for today which is your current situation and one blank portrait of the future that you are planning to have.
-Put all the pieces that you want in the future portrait till you have a complete picture.
+Put all the pieces that you want in the future portrait until you have a complete picture.
 After the exercise, you will know what you should change and what goals to set.

 2. Write your goals